Closer to the Cure: Insurance Companies Overcharging HIV/AIDS Patients, Supermodel Raises Money for HIV/AIDS, and More

-In this week’s Closer to the Cure, we delve into President Obama’s plans to expand Social Security budget to include gay couples, a Victoria’s Secret model raises money for women with HIV/AIDS, Insurance companies increasing medication costs for HIV/AIDS patients, and more.
+In this week’s Closer to the Cure, we delve into President Obama’s plans to expand Social Security budget to include gay couples, a Victoria’s Secret model raises money for women with HIV/AIDS, Insurance companies increasing medical costs for HIV/AIDS patients, and more.

 President Obama Proposes Social Security Equality for Gay Couples